 It comes out of the box 70% broken in, meaning that you need to break in the last 30% of the mitt, which isn't too bad at all.

-Out the box, it has more a narrow fit around the wrist, though its tightness can be adjusted using the strap above the wrist.
+Out of the box, it has more a narrow fit around the wrist, though it can be adjusted to be tighter or looser using the strap above the wrist.

-Lastly, it's made by Rawlings, one of the premier glove makers for ballplayers across the world.
+Lastly, this mitt is made by Rawlings, one of the premier glove makers for ballplayers across the world.

-It is competitively priced for the high level of quality that you're getting
+Competitively priced for the high level of quality that you are getting

 Made by Rawlings, a maker of highly regarded Baseball and Fastpitch Softball gloves

 Nothing major stands out!

 Close up Views of the Rawlings Liberty Advanced